Just My Way

 At least my friendship strengthened with Scorpius.
 That was probably the best thing for him, to have friends when he couldn't have a family.
-Although, Mum and Dad seemed perfectly fine with taking on another son whenever the case called for it.
+Although Mum and Dad seemed perfectly fine with taking on another son whenever the case called for it.

 So, yeah, my friendship with Scor was really strong.
 It couldn't be broken by anything, I'd like to think.
 But I was a Hufflepuff, not a Ravenclaw.
 I could easily be proven wrong.

-At the beginning of fall (September), Scorpius stayed an entire weekend with us.
-Mum and Dad had left on one of their extravaganza trips and Granddad Xeno was busy with The Quibbler, but the adults trusted us with the house.
+At the beginning of fall—September—Scorpius stayed an entire weekend with us.
+Mum and Dad had left on one of their extravaganza trips, and Granddad Xeno was busy with The Quibbler, but the adults trusted us with the house.

 That meant they trusted me to make sure Lorcan didn't go nuts and throw any parties.

-I do a good job of keeping my brother in line.
+I did a good job of keeping my brother in line.
 The house survived that weekend, thank Merlin.
 But that was more Roxanne's influence than mine.
 She and Freddie were going to be turning seventeen soon, and she kept hinting to Lorcan about possible birthday gifts.
-I hinted to my brother about gifts myself, since our own birthday was coming up in November, but I don't think he was listening.
+I hinted to my brother about gifts myself, since our own birthday was coming up in November, but I didn't think he was listening.
 He was too caught up in the Weasley twin girl's pewter eyes.

 …oh, Merlin, how I remember being caught up in someone's eyes.